Focus areas

 Health services research

-Research in the American Joint Replacement Research-Collaborative have performed several studies and identified patient-level risk factors associated with health care utilization and costs in total joint arthroplasty.
+AJRR-C researchers in the American Joint Replacement Research-Collaborative have performed several studies and identified patient-level risk factors associated with health care utilization and costs in total joint arthroplasty.
 Furthermore, upon request from the Centers for Disease Control and Prevention, the collaborative validated the National Healthcare Safety Network risk models for surgical site infections using linked data from multiple databases and electronic health records.